project-aries/gradle-docker-applications-plugin/README.md

 ```
 ## Built on top of `gradle-docker-plugin`

-Because we use the [gradle-docker-plugin](https://github.com/bmuschko/gradle-docker-plugin) to drive this one: you are free to use the `docker` extension point to configure your docker connection as is described in more detail [HERE](https://github.com/bmuschko/gradle-docker-plugin#remote-api-plugin).
+Because we use the [gradle-docker-plugin](https://github.com/bmuschko/gradle-docker-plugin) to drive this one: you are free to use the `docker` extension point to configure your docker connection as is described in more detail [HERE](https://github.com/bmuschko/gradle-docker-plugin#extension-examples).

 ## On the _applications_ extension point and DSL

 This plugin is built around the idea that users will define N number of dockerized-application(s)
-and we will hand back **3** appropriately named high-level tasks for you to manage said application
+and we will hand back **3** appropriately named high-level tasks for you to manage said application.
-with.
-With this in mind we provide the `applications` extension point, which in turn is a gradle container,
+With this in mind we provide the `applications` extension point, which in turn is a [gradle container](http://mrhaki.blogspot.com/2016/02/gradle-goodness-using-nested-domain.html),
 for you to define as many apps as you need:

 ```